Daemon Mode

 Resource Usage

-Each session consumes memory for open files, terminal scrollback, and LSP servers.
-Use fresh --cmd session list periodically to check for forgotten sessions.
+Each daemon consumes memory for open files, terminal scrollback, and LSP servers.
+Use fresh --cmd daemon list periodically to check for forgotten daemons.

 Terminal State